Innoviz, Ouster raise millions for self-driving lidar sensors

 Innoviz has financial backing from Japan's SoftBank Group Corp as well as auto suppliers Aptiv Plc, Magna International Inc and Samsung Group.
 Its most recent funding comes from several large investors in China and Israel.

-Also founded in 2016, Ouster raised more money from several of its initial investors, including Cox Automotive and Fontinalis Partners, which is co-owned by Ford Motor Co Chairman Bill Ford.
+Founded in mid-2015, Ouster raised more money from several of its initial investors, including Cox Automotive and Fontinalis Partners, which is co-owned by Ford Motor Co Chairman Bill Ford.
 New investors include Silicon Valley Bank.

 Ouster declined to name specific self-driving partners, and said it is not focusing its sensor business exclusively on vehicles, but instead is selling to customers in a variety of industries, including drones, mapping and defense.